 Head Coach Judit was selected from her school to start fencing at the age of 9 in one of the most successful fencing clubs in Hungary.
 In the following 10 years of professional fencing, Judit was 5 times Hungarian champion in the women's epee team.
 In 2014 and 2015 she was in the top 16 of London and Slough open Since 2012, Judit has been teaching in Knightsbridge School.
 She teaches at all levels including children and adults alike, from the ages of 5 upwards.

-Development Coach Ben started fencing in North Yorkshire at age 17 as part of a Duke of Edinburgh Award scheme.
+Development Ben started fencing in North Yorkshire at age 17 as part of a Duke of Edinburgh Award scheme.
 He fenced competitively at regional and national level, a key part of Durham University winning BUSA while he was there, and his first Open Gold medal being at the Northern Ireland Open.
 In Durham, Ben had the opportunity to watch Hungarian Maestro Laszlo Jakab in action, as well as experience first hand the rigorous fitness and performance pathway of Durham University.
 Ben started coaching formally when he lived in Cornwall, supporting young Epee fencers at the Truro fencing club.
 When he moved to Devon, he trained and coached under the tutelage of the Hungarian Maestro Gyorgy Felletar.
 Ben started the Tiverton fencing club, which is still going strong!
 In London Ben has worked for several clubs coaching both junior and senior fencers, in Foil and Epee.
 He brings a range of strength and conditioning exercises, as well as competitive strategic, tactical, and psychological experience.

-Development Coach Petra has started her fencing career at the age of 10.
+High Performance / Development Petra has started her fencing career at the age of 10.
 During her active years as a fencer she won both individual and team medals at the Hungarian Championship and also became the member of the Hungarian National Team.
 Petra attended the Physical Education University in Budapest.
 This period has given her a vast knowledge of this profession, moreover, respect and commitment to coaching.
 She has been working as a fencing coach since 2017.
 Her aim is to allow children to bring out their own individuality and enjoy this learning process.